 In the midst of World War II, a group of American soldiers captured a German spy and discovered a plot to create a master-race of horses by stealing a band of Lipizzaner white stallions.
 What ensues is a covert rescue mission, recreated by Walt Disney in his 1963 film Miracle of the White Stallions.
-Join Elizabeth Letts, author of the book The Perfect Horse, as she takes a deep dive into the history of this story and also into Walt’s fascination with this spellbinding adventure.
+Join Elizabeth Letts, author of the book The Perfect Horse, and special guest Caryl Carothers, wife of the film’s screenwriter AJ Carothers, as they take a deep dive into the history of this story and also into Walt’s fascination with this spellbinding adventure.

 About the Speaker